Reading: Psalm 23

 We live in a world that is in feverish pursuit of the good life.
 The self-centered pursuit of happiness has become the crowning, but ever elusive goal.
 The word ‘pursuit’ says it all.
 Apparently, happiness is something we are to chase after.
 Can happiness be found in a host of products, devices and programs?

-A profoundly different model for the good life is found within the words of this psalm.
+What a profoundly different model for the good life is found within the words of this Psalm.
 The good life, which in our hearts we all seek, is anchored in the Good Shepherd.
 Jesus is that Good Shepherd.
-Listen to his words, “I am the good shepherd; I know my sheep, and my sheep know me” (John 10:14).
+Listen to his words, “I am the good shepherd; I know my sheep, and my sheep know me” (John 10:14, NIV).

 Your Turn: Why do self-centered pursuits leave us feeling empty?
 Are you pursuing the things of this world, or following the Good Shepherd?